Overview of Microsoft 365 Groups for administrators

 Which Microsoft 365 plans include groups?

 Any Microsoft 365 subscription that has Exchange Online and SharePoint Online will support groups.
 That includes the Business Essentials and Business Premium plans, and the Enterprise E1, E3, and E5 plans.
-The group takes on the licensing of the person who creates the group (also known as the "organizer" of the group).
-As long as the organizer has the proper license for whatever features you want the group to have, that license will convey to the group.
+The group takes on the licensing of the person who creates the group.
+As long as they have the proper license for whatever features you want the group to have, that license will convey to the group.

 For more details about Microsoft 365 service families and plans, see Microsoft 365 plan options.